Unique accommodation: Best 50 places to stay around the world

 Underground Hotel, Coober Pedy

-Recently we stayed in an underground hotel in the Outback of Australia.
+Recently, we stayed in an underground hotel in the Australian Outback.
 The tiny town of Coober Pedy is best known for its opal mines and for its underground homes, called dugouts.

-The town residents keep cool in the scorching summer heat by digging out their homes from the rocky hills and enjoying the natural air conditioning of being below ground.
+The town’s residents keep cool in the scorching summer heat by digging out their homes from the rocky hills and enjoying the natural air conditioning of being underground.

 Maldives scuba diving liveaboard

-The Maldives is an archipelago of thousands of islands, and one of the best ways to explore this island nation is by doing a scuba diving liveaboard.
-We spent 7 wonderful days on the Emperor Leo’ in The Maldives.
+The Maldives is an archipelago of thousands of islands, and one of the best ways to explore this island nation is by taking a scuba-diving liveaboard.
+We spent seven wonderful days on the Emperor Leo’ in The Maldives.

 Even better, we had a chance to explore what the Maldives is famous for, underwater beauty.
 Chosen by The Round The World Guys.